input-output-hk/mithril/examples/client-cardano-database/README.md

-# Mithril client library example: Snapshot
+# Mithril client library example: Cardano database

 ## Description

-This example shows how to implement a Mithril client and use its features related to the `Snapshot` type.
+This example shows how to implement a Mithril client and use its features related to the `Cardano database` type.

 In this example, the client interacts by default with a real aggregator on the network `release-preprod` to:

 - list the available snapshots
 - get a single snapshot
-- download and unpack a snapshot archive
+- download and unpack snapshot archives tailored for a specific range
-- verify a certificate chain
+- verify the associated certificate and its chain
-- compute a message for a Snapshot
+- compute a message for the retrieved artifact files
 - verify that the certificate signs the computed message
 - increments snapshot download statistics